 There are certain roas and highways it would be prudent to avoid, especially at night.
 There's other specific advice such as; if you're going to Acapulco, stay within 2 blocks of the beach strip.

 But the warning also clearly states that there's NO REASON to be afraid of the majority of the popular tourist spots.

 It's wise to take precautions, and to make sure you don't inadvertently cross onto the "wrong side of the tracks", but Mexico, generally, gets bad press.

 Enjoy.
-Relax. over 6 years ago
+Relax. almost 8 years ago